 It is a necessary and crucial computational task in population genetics to produce a faithful simulation for the models of evolutionary development and validate them against real population data.
-These models will not only enable a scientist to observe and analyze the assumed behavior, but also help to establish a strong link between current and next steps in evolutionary population research as well as in biomedical applications of genetics.
+These models will not only enable a scientist to observe and analyse the assumed behaviour, but also help establish a strong link between current and next steps in evolutionary population research as well as in biomedical applications of genetics.

-In preparation for our models, we first briefly describe the previous relevant research examining the connection of CNVs and regions of segmental duplications.
+In preparation for our models, we first briefly describe the previous relevant research examining the connection of CNVs and regions of SDs.

-2 Regions of Segmental duplications vs Unique regions: Motivation for a new coalescent model
+2 Regions of Segmental Duplications vs. unique regions: motivation for a new coalescent model

-Segmental duplications are 1 - 400kb long highly homologous blocks of DNA that occur at more than one site within the genome.
-Regions of segmental duplication in the genome have been known as regions prone to chromosomal instability, recombination and recurrent chromosomal rearrangements associated with certain genomic diseases.
-These regions have attracted interest of many scientists as their connections to copy number variations have become apparent [1, 2, 3].
+Segmental Duplications (SDs) are 1-400kb long highly homologous blocks of DNA that occur at more than one site within the genome.
+Regions of SD in the genome have been known as regions prone to chromosomal instability, recombination and recurrent chromosomal rearrangements associated with certain genomic diseases.
+These regions have attracted interest of many scientists as their connections to CNVs have become apparent; see the discussions in Sharp et al. (2005), Locke et al. (2006) and Redon et al. (2006).

-For instance, Eichler at el.
-[1, 2], noticed a significant enrichment of CNVs in the neighborhood of recombination hot-spots, as compared to any arbitrary control region in the genome.
-The authors thus concluded that segmental duplications might be major mediators of large-scale variation in the human genome.
-In particular, the study of Eichler at el., in [1] suggested that certain regions of the genome are predisposed to rearrangements, and most specifically to CNVs.
-The best examples of such regions are seen in the genomic regions containing a segmental duplication.
+For instance, Sharp et al. (2005) and Locke et al. (2006), noticed a significant enrichment of CNVs in the neighbourhood of recombination hot-spots, as compared to any arbitrary control region in the genome.
+The authors thus concluded that SDs might be major mediators of large-scale variation in the human genome.
+In particular, the study of Sharp et al. (2005) suggested that certain regions of the genome are predisposed to rearrangements, and most specifically to CNVs.
+The best examples of such regions are seen in the genomic regions containing a SD.

-All of these preceding observations encouraged us for studying copy number variations, and how their behaviors vary in segmentally duplicated vs unique genome regions.
-We analyzed HapMap data of unrelated individuals from China (46 people) and Japan (45 people) as well as Trios from Yoruba (89 people, 29 trios) and Ceph (Utah of European origin, 90 people, 30 trios).
-Our analysis here is based on existing BAC (Bacterial Artificial Chromosome) array data, which were kindly provided to us by Drs.
+All of these preceding observations encouraged us to study CNVs, and how their behaviours vary in segmentally duplicated as compared to unique genome regions.
+We analysed HapMap data of unrelated individuals from China (46 people) and Japan (45 people) as well as Trios from Yoruba (89 people, 29 trios) and Ceph (Utah of European origin, 90 people, 30 trios).
+Our analysis here is based on existing Bacterial Artificial Chromosome (BAC) array data, which were kindly provided to us by Drs.
 Evan Eichler and Andy Sharp (duplicate clones were ignored in our study).

-To distinguish copy number variations from normal copy values we have used a criterion similar to the one used by Eichler [1, 2].
-In particular, to account for asymmetry in some hybridization data, we used the following statistical method to identify variants in an asymmetric distribution.
-The total distribution of log_2 ratios was divided into two groups by their averages.
-The standard deviation from the average was then determined for above-average and below average groups separately.
+To distinguish CNVs from normal copy values we have used a criterion similar to the one used by Sharp et al. (2005) and Locke et al. (2006).
+In particular, to account for asymmetry in some hybridisation data, we used the following statistical method to identify variants in an asymmetric distribution.
+The total distribution of $log_2$ ratios was divided into two groups by their averages.
+The standard deviation from the average was then determined for above average and below average groups separately.
 The data for each group was mirrored to simulate a symmetric distribution.
 The variant threshold for gains was calculated by adding 2 SD of the above-average group to the mean; and similarly, for losses.